coodoo-workhorse/workhorse/README.md

     }
 }
 ```
-If an execution of the Worker `ErrorHandlingWorker` throws an exception, the function `onFailed(Long executionId)` is automatically called by Workhorse.
+If an execution of the Worker `ErrorHandlingWorker` throws an exception, the method `onFailed(Long executionId)` is automatically called by Workhorse.

 ### Callbacks
-Workhorse provides a set of callback functions that are called after certain event.
-These functions can be overridden to get the most appropriate reaction on a given event.
+Workhorse provides a set of callback methods that are called after certain event.
+These methods can be overridden to get the most appropriate reaction on a given event.

-#### How to use
-You just have to override the callback functions in a Worker's class.
+You just have to override the callback methods in a Worker's class.

-#### Example
 In this example a Worker `ImportDataWorker` was created.
 ```java
 @Dependent